 Due to the development of a three year Key Stage 4, Year 9 students who have opted for Art are working towards a GCSE portfolio called 'Exploration'.
 This is a collection of different artists and techniques that look at, in detail, the formal elements of art; line, tone, texture, shape, pattern, colour and form.
 This enables students to build up reference materials and skills ready to present later project work as part of their coursework element.
 Art work should be in its fertile stage showing a raw creative aspect that allows for experimentation.
 Connections will be made to other artist and art from various cultures.

 Art at Key stage 4

-At Key Stage 4, Years 10 and 11, GCSE students who have opted for Art work on three projects over two years.
+At Key Stage 4, Years 10 and 11, GCSE students in Art work on three projects over two years.
 The first projects focuses on 'Collections' building practical skills for reference, the second concentrates on their 'Identity' and the final project enables students to practise the exam element by working on titles related to the previous year's exams.
 The work produced by students at this stage is prolific and diverse.
 Students regularly work from observational drawing studies within their projects in order to maintain and improve drawing skills.
 They learn about keywords and specific skills needed to develop techniques.
 Students learn how to produce in depth critical analysis of art work for a greater understanding and begin to select artists of interest.
 The final project is set externally and formulates 40% of the final grade.
 This results in a ten hour practical exam.